Soneso/stellar_flutter_sdk/README.md

 ### Manual

-Add the SDK is a Flutter Dart plugin.
+The SDK is a Flutter Dart package.
 Here is a step by step that we recommend:

 1. Clone this repo.
 2. Open the project in your IDE (e.g. Android Studio).